swiftlang/swift-evolution/proposals/0000-clarify-execution-non-actor-async.md

 func outside(argument: NonSendableValue) async {
   // Under the current execution semantics, when we resume from this
   // sleep, we will not be on the actor's executor anymore.
-  // Under the proposed executtion semantics, we will leave the actor's
+  // Under the proposed execution semantics, we will leave the actor's
   // executor even before sleeping. await Task.sleep(nanoseconds: 1_000)